giancosta86/velvet/README.md

     should-contain beta
   ```

-- `should-not-contain`: the negation of `should-contain` - please, see its documentation for aspects such as the supported container types.
+- `should-not-contain`: the negation of `should-contain` - please, see its documentation for aspects such as the supported collection types.

   ##### Example